jhroemer/jhroemer.github.io/src/content/posts/open-source-whats-in-it-for-me.md

 **[Tangled](https://tangled.org/)** - [atproto](https://atproto.com/)-based, decentralised and potentially [self-hosted](https://docs.tangled.org/spindles.html#self-hosting-guide) github alternative.
 Which is a nice thing to have these days.
 The people are wonderful, the product is cool, and for a node developer, the Nix/Go/htmx tech stack is a refreshing reminder that there's different ways of doing things.

 **[OpenTUI](https://github.com/anomalyco/opentui)** - now besides a single docs contribution I have yet to contribute much here.
 But I care about the library powering [OpenCode](https://opencode.ai/), and that there are great and open alternatives to what the big model providers are building.
-We shouldn't leave AI and its tooling to the crypto-bros.
+We shouldn't leave AI and its tooling to the wrong people.
 Besides, building TUIs with [SolidJS](https://www.solidjs.com/) is lots of fun.

 Hope to meet you out there some day!